 Planning Commission Review:

 Within 45 days of the date that the application is deemed complete, the Planning Commission must hold a public meeting on the case.
 Planning Commission meetings take place twice a month on the second and fourth Tuesday.
-The case planner assigned to the case presents the staff comments, and the applicant also has the opportunity to make a presentation on the case.
+The case planner assigned to the case presents the staff comments, and the applicant can also make a presentation on the case.
 These meetings are open to the public and time is allotted for public comment.
 The Planning Commission has 90 days to make a recommendation to City Council and may refer the request to a sub-committee for further deliberation during that period.
 If the review cannot be concluded within 90 days, the Planning Commission may request a time extension from the City Council.

 City Council Public Hearing: